 Steps to Determine Your Eligibility

-Step 1: Fit NIH Mission and Goals
+1. Fit NIH Mission and Goals

 NIH seeks fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to enhance health, lengthen life, and reduce illness and disability.
 The Pioneer Award welcomes all areas of research relevant to this mission, including (but not limited to) topics in behavioral, medical, natural, social, applied, and formal sciences.
 Research may be basic, translational, or clinical.
 The primary requirements are that the research be highly innovative and have the potential for unusually broad impact.

-Step 2: Fit the Purpose of the Pioneer Award
+2. Fit the Purpose of the Pioneer Award

 The Pioneer Award supports individual scientists of exceptional creativity who propose pioneering, highly innovative, and broadly impactful research towards the ultimate goal of enhancing human health.
-The emphases are on the qualities of the investigator and the innovativeness and potential impact of the proposed research.
+The emphases are on the qualities of the investigator, the innovativeness, and potential impact of the proposed research.
 Preliminary data and detailed experimental plans are not requested.
 The award seeks pioneering research that is a significant departure from what is currently being pursued in the investigator’s research program or elsewhere.
 The Pioneer Award is not intended to expand a current research program into the area of the proposed project.
 While the research direction may rely on the applicant’s prior work and expertise as its foundation, it cannot be an obvious extension or scale-up of a current research enterprise.
 Rather, the proposed project must reflect a fundamental new insight which may involve exceptionally innovative approaches and/or radically unconventional hypotheses.

-Step 3: Meet the Eligibility Requirements
+3. Meet the Eligibility Requirements

 Any eligible individual with the skills, knowledge, and resources necessary to carry out the proposed research as the Program Director/Principal Investigator (PD/PI) is invited to work with his/her institution to develop an application.
 NIH recognizes the need to foster a diverse research workforce across the nation and encourages applications from diverse PI/PDs, applicant institutions, and research areas relevant to the broad mission of NIH.